The following article appeared in Nonprofit Quarterly on October 16, 2018.

 Maine, interestingly, is a mix of realities.
 Long the poorest and most rural state in New England, Maine ranked 33rd nationally in personal income per capita in 2016.
 Maine’s economy has lagged the nation in recovering from the Great Recession.
 The average wage in the state was 89 percent of the national average.
 Maine’s economic challenges are exacerbated by income disparity, with most of its economic growth taking place in the greater Portland region.

 Community economic development demands a commitment to place, people, and sectors.
 Economic development in Maine requires traveling distances across geographies and cultures, sometimes by water.
-Persistence, flexibility, and tenacity are hallmarks of CEI’s work helping to grow good jobs, environmentally sustainable enterprises, and shared prosperity in Maine and other rural regions.
+Persistence, flexibility, and tenacity are critical.

 About the Authors